Nancy Stano, Ph.D., Strategic Learning and Development Specialist, Higher Education Services

-Nancy taught applied learning, cognition, and motivation courses at The University of Texas at Austin and Austin Community College.
-She currently provides training and ongoing support for instructors of such educational psychology courses.
+Nancy taught applied learning, cognition, and motivation courses at The University of Texas at Austin, Austin Community College, and Temple College.
+She currently teaches learning frameworks courses at ACC and provides training and ongoing support for instructors of such educational psychology courses.

 Nancy previously taught undergraduate courses at The Stephen M. Ross School of Business at the University of Michigan–Ann Arbor and has worked with undergraduate foundations and first-year signature courses in business at UT Austin.